Hormonal pills are possible. Rating of the best contraceptives

 birth control pills at 40

-As you can see, hormonal contraceptives should be prescribed by a doctor.
-Even if the pills fit your friend perfectly, this does not mean that they will not harm you.
+As you can see, hormonal contraceptives must be prescribed by a doctor.
+Even if the pills are ideal for your friend, this does not mean that they will not harm you.

 VIDEO: Birth control pills

-Every woman should pay special attention to the state of her health, starting from a very young age.
-This article will discuss what good contraceptive pills can be advised to take for girls who first decide to take such an important step.
+Every woman should pay special attention to her health, starting from a very young age.
+This article will discuss what good birth control pills can be recommended for girls who have decided to take such an important step for the first time.

 About hormonal drugs

 First of all, I would like to say that birth control pills are one of the simplest, most convenient and effective methods of female contraception.
-And if earlier the concept of "hormonal drugs" could cause horror in the eyes of the fair sex, then modern medications of this direction have practically no side effects and do not harm the body at all.
-But this is only when the most important rule is fulfilled: such contraceptives should be prescribed exclusively by a doctor.
+And if earlier the concept of “hormonal drugs” could cause horror in the eyes of the fair sex, then modern medications of this type have practically no side effects and do not harm the body at all.
+But this is only if the most important rule is followed: such contraceptives should be prescribed exclusively by a doctor.
 Self-medication can lead to negative irreversible consequences.

 Types of birth control pills

-Understanding which good contraceptive pills are best to choose from the list of those proposed, it must also be said that there are several main types of them:
+When figuring out which good birth control pills are best to choose from the list of those offered, it must also be said that there are several main types:

 1. COCs, i.e. combined oral contraceptives.
-They are single, double and multi-phase.
+They are single-, two- and multi-phase.

-2. Mini-drank, that is, progestogenic contraceptives.
+2. Mini-pills, that is, progestogen contraceptives.
 They contain a small dose of the hormone, hence the name - minimal pills.

-3. Preparations intended for emergency contraception (taken irregularly).
+3. Medicines intended for emergency contraception (taken irregularly).

 Depending on the situation and need, a woman can be prescribed any of these types of contraceptives.